domm/DBIx-SchemaChecksum/README.md

 ## EXAMPLE WORKFLOW

 So have this genious idea for a new startup that will make you incredibly rich and famous.

+### Collect underpants

 Usually such ideas involve a database.
 So you grab your [favourite database engine](http://postgresql.org/) and start a new database:

     ~/Gnomes$ createdb gnomes    # createdb is a postgres tool